 What Does Squirting Feel Like?

-In a nutshell – it feels absolutely amazing – a highly pleasurable and profound experience, and an incredible way to release pent-up emotion… It’s definitely one of my favourite sexual sensations/experiences.
+In a nutshell – it feels absolutely amazing – a highly pleasurable and profound experience, and an incredible way to release stagnant emotion, stuck trauma etc… It’s definitely one of my favourite sexual sensations/experiences.
 I find it empowering and liberating.
 And sharing the experience with a partner brings another level of surrender and vulnerability – and fun – into the bedroom – and the deepening connection that stems from this.
 I believe our ejaculate is a physical manifestation of releasing stuck emotional energy and the lightness that I feel after I ejaculate is tangible.
 Often, as we continue to stimulate the G-spot, more and more ejaculate is actually released – it’s almost as if we have “undammed” the wall holding back the flood of both fluid and emotions – so be prepared for some strong emotions to come up as you ejaculate too – this is not unusual!
 The G-spot is how we access our deepest emotions, so exploring it, particularly with a partner, can be an intense experience.
 Expect tears, laughter, rage, sadness, grief… the whole gamut of emotions can be brought out.
 But by opening ourselves to this experience we manage to release on such a deep level – which can really help us get rid of any built-up frustration and irritation, allowing us to soften and open ourselves to our partners – and to have a whole lot more patience and softness towards everyone else too!

 Quantity of ejaculate being produced will vary from woman to woman – anywhere from a teaspoon to a cup to a litre – this depends on many factors and any amount of ejaculate is to be welcomed!